cosinekitty/astronomy/source/c/README.md

-**Returns:**  A heliocentric position vector of the center of the given body.
+**Returns:**  A geocentric position vector of the center of the given body.